Hybrid Gromov-Wasserstein Embedding for Capsule Learning: Introduction

-The current capsule networks are not as widely applicable as CNNs, due to several limitations.
-First, the pairwise relationship between capsules in two subsequent layers mostly relies on global information and is not particularly favorable for capturing local interactions \cite{gugglberger2022momentum}.
-Second, the pairwise modeling between capsules of two layers increases the number of parameters, and this design may decrease the generalizability leading to overfitting during training \cite{venkatraman2019building}.
-Third, the routing-by-agreement algorithm \cite{sabour2017dynamic} is computationally expensive and time-consuming.
-For these limitations, current CapsNet models are not well suited for more complicated vision tasks and datasets.
-Several efforts have been made to enhance the structure of the routing mechanism.
-In \cite{wang2018optimization}, an efficient routing algorithm is proposed based on KL-regularization and clustering loss function.
-Instead of seeking agreement across capsule layers, \cite{choi2019attention} suggested only learning attention scores from lower-level capsules.
-This design of routing (without using agreement) only achieved an accuracy of 87.54\% on CIFAR-10.
-In Self routing approach \cite{hahn2019self}, the capsules are routed using a subordinate routing mechanism, without using the extent of agreement between capsules.
-It obtained a test accuracy of 92.14\% on the CIFAR-10, which is a good record for CapsNets.
-In this paper, we introduce a new framework for capsules to address the limitations of previous CapsNets.
-As shown in Fig.~\ref{fig:1}, we present the Wasserstein Embedding Capsules which create capsules by learning a group of SubCapsules for different classes.
-In particular, we proposed Wasserstein Embedding Module that measures the dissimilarity between the input and SubCapsules and finds their correspondence by the learned optimal transport.
-The proposed capsule is a lightweight model size and can be successfully incorporated into sophisticated CNN-baselines (e.g., ResNet) with a significant improvement in the error rate.
-To the best of our knowledge, this is the only framework for CapsNets that allows adapting the capsule distributions to another capsule, and achieves comparable performance as the deep CNN models, with fewer number parameters; 79.52\% test accuracy on CIFAR-100, and 94.85\% on CIFAR-10.
+Differing from the existing CapsNets, we propose a new framework for capsules that creates capsules by learning a group of subcapsules for different classes.
+In particular, we propose a Hybrid Gromov-Wasserstein mechanism that measures the discrepancy between the input and subcapsules and finds their alignment score based on the optimal transport (see Fig.~\ref{fig:1}).
+This relational regularizer allows CapsNets to learn from noisy, high-dimensional input effectively and serves as an efficient alternative to existing routing strategies.
+Our capsule is a lightweight model that can be successfully incorporated into existing deep-CNN approaches with a significant improvement in the error rate.
+To the best of our knowledge, this is the only framework for CapsNets that allows adapting the capsule distributions to another capsule and achieves comparable performance as the deep CNN approaches (e.g., ResNet-18), with fewer parameters; e.g., our model achieves 80.12\% test accuracy on CIFAR-100, and 96.78\% on CIFAR-10 with 30\%$\sim$40\% few parameters. \\